A method of overhead absorption in cost accounting is a method of allocating expenses and gains to cost centres within a business.

 - The skill of the workers involved and whether machines were used or not are ignored when these methods are used.

-Percentage of materials cost may, however, be used for the limited purpose of absorbing materials handling and store overheads,
+The percentage of materials cost may, however, be used for the limited purpose of absorbing materials handling and store overheads,

 Percentage of direct labour cost